Travel insurance for Europe

 Does travel insurance for Europe cover my medical expenses?

-Why?
-Under those agreements, emergency medical treatment – the kind that can’t wait until you’re back in Australia – tends to be covered or at least subsidised.
-But if you need a scan or start getting a toothache that stops you from trying all those international delicacies, you could find yourself owing a hefty co-payment.
-Or in a worst-case scenario, you might need to travel back home in some serious pain to get treated.
+Under these reciprocal agreements, emergency medical treatment that can’t wait until you’re back in Australia tends to be covered or at least subsidised.
+But if you need a scan or start getting a toothache, you’ll likely have to pay out of your own pocket.
+If you need medical help in a country without an RHCA and you don’t have travel insurance, you need to pay the full cost of being treated, sometimes even up-front.

 Tina Sendin - Digital Writer

 ‘Free walking tours are a great way to see Europe without blowing your budget.
-They’re not just easy on the wallet, they’re also a clever way to soak up local history, uncover hidden gems, and hear the kind of quirky stories you’d never find in a guidebook.
+They’re not just easy on the wallet; they’re also a clever way to soak up local history, uncover hidden gems, and hear the kind of quirky stories you’d never find in a guidebook.

 You can jump in with a group where a local guide shows you the big touristy spots and the tucked-away local secrets.
 Some tours even come with themes – think Banksy Street art or a Berlin intro for city newbies.
 At the end, you get to decide how much to tip (no pressure, though!).
 It’s a win-win, really.
 You leave with all the inside info, the guide gets to show off their city, and you might even make a few mates if you’re flying solo.’